-Posts Tagged ‘grep’
+Posts Tagged ‘grep

-Using find
+Using find and grep.

 Back in August of last year, for one of the first posts on my brand-new blog, I put up the slides from a lunch-time presentation that I gave on find, grep, sed, and awk.
 I put it up so that it would be available as reference to those that attended the talk, even though the slides weren’t designed for stand-alone use, and slides make a poor Internet reference.